nasa-fornax/fornax-images/src/README.rst

 - The event that fires off the worfklow that produces the images is currently a a push or pull request event.
 It happens on every push for every branch.

-- The event that creates "imagename:v0.1.1" tags is a release event.
+- The event that creates "imagename:v0.1.1" tags is a GitHub release event.
 It tags all "main" images as released using the release tag name supplied plus a symbolic "stable" tag.

 - ``src/buildimages.py`` can be run standalone from any machine.
 It can only